-Do the work once and you’ll be able to fill your freezer with over three weeks worth of tasty lunches to bring to work.This was music to my husband’s ears, since he was getting pretty tired of taking leftovers or sandwiches to work every day.
+Do the work once and you’ll be able to fill your freezer with over three weeks worth of tasty lunches to bring to work.This was music to my husband’s ears, since he was getting pretty tired of taking leftovers and sandwiches to work every day.
 My husband takes these to work a few times per week, and since writing this post, I’ve also used this as a side for dinner.
 Super versatile.

 Stir drained pasta with olive oil to prevent sticking.
 I used a little over 1 tsp. of Olive Oil for each box of pasta.